yrdsb-peths/first-github-assignment-Brianna-Chan/README.md

 2. Enter your First Name: Briannaa

-3. Enter your favourite animal: dog
+3. Enter your favourite animal: doggg

 4. Now click the green 'commit changes' button at the bottom.